MrMaverick79/you-autocomplete-me/README.md

 ## Wishlist / Future Additions

-- [] Allow the user to provide a title independent of the body of the work

 - [] Translate the project to Typescript

+- [] Further models, refining the current models

+## Known Bugs / TODO :bug:

+- [] Default seed needs to be set, to prevent gibberish being produced.

 ## Inspiration